entelognathus/agnathan-phylogeny/agnathan character list.md

 32. Eyes: 0, laterally placed (interorbital distance equal to width of head at that position); 1, close together near midline (interorbital distance substantially less than width of head at that position); 2, on prominent eyestalk.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

 > - Dearden *et al*.
-(2023): “Although the eyes are oriented anteriorly rather than laterally Sacabambaspis has been scored 0 as the eyes are placed laterally relative to the head width at that position.
-We have scored Eriptychius absent based on the inferred position of the orbits and orbital scales.
+(2023): “Although the eyes are oriented anteriorly rather than laterally *Sacabambaspis* has been scored 0 as the eyes are placed laterally relative to the head width at that position.
+We have scored *Eriptychius* absent based on the inferred position of the orbits and orbital scales."

 33. Cartilaginous otic capsules: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

 > - Dearden *et al*.
-(2023): “Cartilaginous otic capsules are not preserved in Eriptychius PF 1795.
+(2023): “Cartilaginous otic capsules are not preserved in *Eriptychius* PF 1795.
 However, it is unclear whether they were present in life as they could have either been unmineralized and thus not fossilised, or alternatively lost prior due to disruption to the carcass during fossilisation.
 Thus we have scored this character as unknown.
-We have also changed the scoring for heterostracan taxa from 1 to ?
+We have also changed the scoring for heterostracan taxa from 1 to ?."

 34. Vertical semicircular canals forming loops that are separate from roof of utriculus: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .